ArrowrIcon Home icon

 Modern mis-pronunciation of pre-decimal money

-In various modern period dramas and television programmes on how people used to live, the actors and presenters usually refer to the old pre-decimal money in ways which show that they were too young to have lived with it, i.e. too young to have heard it spoken around them and spoken it themselves in their everyday lives.
+In various modern period dramas and television programmes on how people used to live, the actors and presenters usually refer to pre-decimal money in ways which show that they were too young to have lived with it, i.e. too young to have heard it spoken around them and spoken it themselves in their everyday lives.

 One particular example from a popular actress and presenter concerned 5d, ie five old pennies which she pronounced like the post-1971 money, i.e. as the two words "five pence".
 In practice everyone in the south east of England said it as a single word "fifep'nce" with the "fife ..." rhyming with "life" and th e in pence dropped.
 This was not a matter of class or education - simply generally accepted custom.
 There were of course regional variations.